 This will give all workers, residents and visitors new and improved access to the foreshore in Sydney’s Central River City.

 View the concept plan in the Resources section.

-The public exhibition of the George Street East Pedestrian and Cyclist Paths proposal has now concluded as of 5pm Tuesday 2 November 2021.
+The public exhibition of the George Street East Pedestrian and Cyclist Paths proposal concluded at 5pm on Tuesday 2 November 2021.

-If you need assistance, or you would you like information in another language or format, please contact the Project Team via 1300 617 058 or firstname.lastname@example.org.
+If you need assistance providing feedback, or you would like information supplied in another language or format, please contact Council's Community Engagement Team via 1300 617 058 or email@example.com.

 市议会致力于确保每个人都能获得所需要的信息。如果您需要以其它语言或格式获取信息，请致电 1300 617 058 或发送电邮至 firstname.lastname@example.org

 如果您希望以其它语言进行电话交谈，请致电 131 450 联系 TIS 全国服务中心获取免费传译服务。告诉他们您想与 Parramatta 市议会通话和您选用的语言，他们就会为您接通。

 काउंसिल यह सुनिश्चित करने के लिए प्रतिबद्ध है कि सभी लोगों को अपनी ज़रूरत की जानकारी सुलभ हो। अगर आप किसी अन्य भाषा या फॉर्मेट में जानकारी चाहते/चाहती हैं, तो कृपया 1300 617 058 पर कॉल करें या email@example.com पर ईमेल भेजें